Capital gains tax in 10 questions

 3 Not offered by BNP Paribas Fortis.

-The tax is not levied on your total selling price, but on the difference between the gross purchase price and the gross selling price (i.e. before costs and taxes).
+You only pay tax on the capital gains you ‘realise’.
+This means: on the profit* you make from, for example, the sale of shares or bonds.
+So the tax is not levied on your total selling price, but on the positive difference between the purchase price and the selling price (i.e. before costs and taxes).

 Example: